Bursty or heavy? The surprise of bright Population III systems in the Reionization era: The redshift Pop III UVLF

 \subsection{Pop~III star formation beyond mini-halos}

-Figure~\ref{fig:PopIII_UVLF_ref} shows the Pop~III UVLF resulting from the model of \citet{Cruz_2024} at $z = 6.5$ when assuming a stochasticity parameter $\sigmaUV = 0.7$ (see Section~\ref{sec:methodology})\footnote{We assume values for the astrophysical parameters as in their table~I, with no Lyman-Werner feedback nor streaming velocity, a high-mass cut-off at the atomic-cooling threshold, and a UV enhancement $\varepsilon_\mathrm{\star,UV} / \varepsilon_\star = 2$.}, compared to the measurement from \citet{Fujimoto_2025}.
-It is clear that, while traditional models can reproduce the Pop~II UVLF, the usual assumption of Pop~III star formation confined in molecular-cooling mini-halos -- as in \citet{Cruz_2024} -- falls short of recovering the Pop~III galaxy candidate GLIMPSE-16043 at $\MUV \approx -15.9$, as the UVLF decays exponentially at $\MUV \lesssim -12$.
-A straightforward way to accommodate this bright candidate is to allow Pop~III star formation in heavier, atomic-cooling halos, as we illustrate with a model where the high-mass cut-off is extended to $\Mup \approx 10^{10.5} ~\Msun$ (``\textsc{Heavy}'' model), which succeeds in fitting the claimed detection as well as the upper limits.
+Figure~\ref{fig:PopIII_UVLF_ref} shows the Pop~III UVLF resulting from the model of \citet{Cruz_2024} at $z = 6.1$ (with $\Delta z = 1$) when assuming a stochasticity parameter $\sigmaUV = 0.7$ (see Section~\ref{sec:methodology})\footnote{We assume values for the astrophysical parameters as in their table~I, with no LW feedback nor streaming velocity, a high-mass cut-off at the atomic-cooling threshold, and a UV enhancement $\varepsilon_\mathrm{\star,UV} / \varepsilon_\star = 2$.}, compared to the measurement from \citet{Fujimoto_2025} at $z \simeq 5.6 - 6.6$; note that the constraints from \citet{Fujimoto_2025} have been updated to also include the AMORE6 Pop~III candidate at $z \approx 5.7$ found by \citet{Morishita_2025} within the JOF field, with $\MUV \approx -14.5$.
+It is clear that, while traditional models can reproduce the Pop~II UVLF, the usual assumption of Pop~III star formation confined in molecular-cooling mini-halos -- as in \citet{Cruz_2024} -- falls short of recovering the Pop~III galaxy candidates GLIMPSE-16043 and AMORE6 at $\MUV \lesssim -14.5$, as the UVLF decays exponentially at $\MUV \lesssim -12$.
+A straightforward way to accommodate this bright candidates is to allow Pop~III star formation in heavier, atomic-cooling halos, as we illustrate with a model where the high-mass cut-off is extended to $\Mup \sim 10^{10} ~\Msun$ (``\textsc{Heavy}'' model), which succeeds in fitting the claimed detection as well as the upper limits.

-In order to better quantify the high-mass cut-off requirements imposed by the data, in Figure~\ref{fig:PopIII_UVLF_corner_ref} we show the results of fitting the Pop~III UVLF model described in Section~\ref{sec:methodology} against the observational constraints of \citet{Fujimoto_2025} at $z \approx 6.5$.
-By considering the marginalized posterior for the $\Mup$ parameter when assuming $\sigmaUV = 0.7$, it is evident that a high-mass cut-off $\Mup \gtrsim 10^{10.5} ~\Msun$ is necessary to fit the observed point within $2\sigma$; even larger values would be needed to also fit the bright candidate JOF-21739 at $\MUV \approx -17.6$ (see Appendix~\ref{app:JOF-21739}).
-Hence the data -- if confirmed -- may be hinting towards surviving Pop~III star formation in larger halos than commonly assumed.
+In order to better quantify the high-mass cut-off requirements imposed by the data, in Figure~\ref{fig:PopIII_UVLF_corner_ref} we show the results of fitting the Pop~III UVLF model described in Section~\ref{sec:methodology} against the observational constraints; for details on our fitting strategy, refer to Appendix~\ref{app:model_details}.
+By considering the marginalized posterior for the $\Mup$ parameter when assuming $\sigmaUV = 0.7$, it is evident that a high-mass cut-off $\Mup \gtrsim 10^{10} ~\Msun$ is necessary to fit the observed point within $2\sigma$; this remains true when the uncertain GLIMPSE candidate is removed from the analysis -- provided that constraints on the total UVLF at the faint end are also taken into account --, while even larger values would be needed to also fit the bright candidate JOF-21739 at $\MUV \approx -17.6$ (see Appendix~\ref{app:alternative_datasets} for a discussion of alternative dataset combinations considered in this work).
+Therefore the data, if confirmed, may be hinting towards surviving Pop~III star formation in larger halos than commonly assumed.